-Our Lookup table will be the Department Table inside the [Informatica Source] Database:
+Our Lookup table will be the Department Table inside the Database:

-In this example our task is to load [First Name] and [Last Name] from the source (Employee table) table into the target table and also [Department Name] from the Department table.
-We can achieve the same using the Full Outer Join also but we will show you the alternative i.e unconnected Lookup Transformation in Informatica.
+In this Informatica unconnected lookup transformation example, our task is to load [First Name] and [Last Name] from the source (Employee table) table into the target table and also [Department Name] from the Department table.
+Of course, we can achieve the same using the Full Outer Join, but we will show you the alternative i.e., unconnected Lookup Transformation in Informatica.

 Unconnected Lookup Transformation in Informatica Example

-Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
-In this example, we are using the Employee table from SQL Server database as our source definitions.
-Please refer Database Source in Informatica to understand the steps involved in creating source definition
+Once you have connected successfully, Please navigate to Source Analyzer and define your Sources.
+In this Unconnected Lookup in Informatica example, we use the Employee table from the SQL Server database as our source definitions.

 Please navigate to Target Designer and define the Target.
-In this example, we are using the already created SQL table (Unconnected Lookup) as our target definition.
-Please refer Create Informatica Target table using Source Definition to understand the steps involved in creating target definition
+In this example, we use the already created SQL table (Unconnected Lookup) as our target definition.
+Please refer Create Target table using Source Definition to understand the steps involved in creating a target definition.

-In order to create new mapping, Please navigate to Mappings menu in Menu Bar and select the Create.. option.
-This will open the Mapping Name window as shown below.
-Here, you have to write unique name for this mapping (m_Unconnected_Lookup) and click OK button.
+In order to create a new mapping, Please navigate to the Mappings menu in Menu Bar and select the Create.. option.
+It will open the Mapping Name window as shown below.
+Here, you must write a unique name for this mapping (m_Unconnected_Lookup) and click the OK button.

-Next, Drag and drop the [Employee] source definition from Sources folder to the mapping designer.
-Once you drag the source, PowerCenter designer will automatically create the default transformation called source qualifier.
+Next, Drag and drop the [Employee] source definition from the Sources folder to the mapping designer.
+Once you drag the source, the PowerCenter designer will automatically create the default transformation called source qualifier.

-In order to create Lookup Transformation in informatica, Please navigate to Transformation menu in Menu Bar and select the Create.. option as we shown below.
+In order to create Lookup Transformation in Informatica, Please navigate to the Transformation menu in Menu Bar and select the Create.. option as shown below.

-Once you click on the Create.. option, Create Transformation window will be opened as we shown below.
-Please select the Lookup Transformation from drop down list and specify the unique name (LKP_Department) for this transformation and click on Create button
+Once you click on the Create.. option, the Create Transformation window will open, as shown below.
+Please select the Lookup Transformation from the drop-down list, specify the unique name (LKP_Department) for this transformation, and click the Create button.

-Once you click on the Create.. button, a Select Lookup Table for Lookup Transformation window will be opened as shown below.
-Here, we are selecting the department table present in the Source
+Once you click the Create.. button, a Select Lookup Table for Lookup Transformation window will open, as shown below.
+Here, we are selecting the department table present in the Source.

-Once you click on the Create button, Lookup Transformation will be added to the mapping designer.
-Since we are explaining about the unconnected lookup transformation there is no need to connect the transformation with the source qualifier.
+Once you click the Create button, the Lookup Transformation will add to the mapping designer.
+Since we are explaining the unconnected lookup transformation, there is no need to connect with the source qualifier.

-Below screenshot will show you the list of available options in the Ports tab.
-From the below screenshot you can observe that, We added one new Input port (IN_DeptID) and removed the id from the output port.
+The below image shows the list of available options in the Informatica unconnected lookup transformation Ports tab.
+Here, we added one new Input port (IN_DeptID) and removed the id from the output port.